 Instruction in and practice of aikido, the Japanese art of self-defense employing locks and holds and using the principle of nonresistance to cause an opponent's own momentum to work against them.

 LSPA 1045.
 Experimental Activities.
 1 Credit.

-Topic and laboratory fee (if charged) announced in Schedule of Classes.
+Topics announced in the Schedule of Classes.

 LSPA 1046.
 Taekwondo.
 1 Credit.

 History, tenets, and practice of the traditional Korean marshal art taekwondo, characterized especially by the extensive use of kicks.